Moderate or quit drinking from home for Indiana residents

 You've got questions?
 We have answers

-“Lisa, my co-founder and I, founded Workit after meeting in the recovery community.
-We were tired of seeing friends fall through the cracks of traditional systems of care.
+“I co-founded Workit after my own experiences in the recovery community.
+I was tired of seeing friends fall through the cracks of traditional systems of care.
 Workit Health brings expert support for alcohol directly to Hoosiers' phones.”

 Frequently asked questions